rydr/Daerah-Select2/README.md

-# Daerah Indonesia with jQuery Select2
+# Daerah Indonesia with jQuery Select2 for Code Igniter
 chained dropdown using jQuery - select2 for Indonesian region selection

 This is a simple region selector using jQuery - select2 for Indonesian provinces, regencies and districts.